 HIKING AND SKIING ADVENTURES IN SWEDEN AND NORWAY

-Second day and crossing Långfjällets nature reserve mountain plateau
+Second day and crossing the mountainplateu in Långfjällets naturereserve

-n the center of Scandinavia, in the borderlands between Sweden and Norway, is a large and exciting nature area.
-More than 2 000 square kilometers of protected countryside.
-It is called Gränslandet or translated ” the borderland” .
+In the center of Scandinavia, in the borderlands between Sweden and Norway there is a large and exciting nature area.
+More than 2 000 square kilometres of protected land.
+Here you find rare animals and plants, ancient trees and remarkable boulder terrain.
+Vast expanses of fells, old growth forests and crystal clear waters offer experiences for all your senses.
+We call it Gränslandet!
+You can translate Gränslandet to ”the land at the border” .
 Gränslandet is a Sami cultural landscape.
 Reindeer graze here and the area is a workplace for reindeer herding Sami.
-Our adventure to explore this area will start and end at the small mountainvillage Grövelsjön

-Lars Svanerud is an experience guide and live in this area all year around.
+Lars Svanerud is the owner of Scandinavia Adveture Travels and an experience guide which live in this area all year around.
 He is Certified SFLO Mountain leader and really love to be outdoor together with guests.
 You can count on a lot of stories from the Scandinavian mountains and forest areas but also a curiosity about you as a guest and what exactly you want to get out of the adventure.
 Read more about Lars at his own webpage larssvanerud.com or visit his socialmedia Instagram @larssvaneruduide.

 About the place